alankent/OrdinaryCartoonMaker/README.md

 The Editor window in this tool can

-* Start a new scene for a new episode
+* Start a new Unity scene for a new episode
 * Add parts to the scene (for grouping a series of shots)
 * Add shots to scenes with the choice of camera to use
 * Add characters to shots creating animation tracks for the characters